jlacar/aoc2015/README-Day18.md

 ## Part 1

 Pretty straightforward GoL implementation: find the state after 100 steps (generations).
-The bulk of the computing is in counting how many neighbors around a light are lit.
+The bulk of the computing is in counting how many neighbors around a light are on.

 My first approach was to iterate over the possible offsets using an `IntRange` of `-1..1`.
 This required nested loops to go through the permutations of row and column offsets.
 I also needed some checks to ignore off-grid and the "self" coordinates with offsets of `(0, 0)`.